pingswept/me30-website/content/logistics/projects.md

 # Projects 5 and 6
 ### Build an intrepid robot

 Projects 5 and 6 are, in a sense, one mega-project.
 In the first part, P5, you and your team build a robot.
-In the second part, P6, you and your team modify it to deliver a payload under specific constraints.
+In the second part, P6, you and your team modify the robot to deliver a payload under specific constraints.

 ### Requirements for project 6
 ### Due Monday, Dec.
 18

-These requirements will be added on Dec.
+These requirements will be revealed on Dec.
 7.

 ### Requirements for project 5
 ### Build something that travels up a ramp by Wednesday, December 6, 10:30am